 - 2 tbsp. douchi (fermented black soybeans), rinsed

 - 1 tbsp. doubanjiang (red chile bean paste)

 - 1⁄4 cup Shaoxing wine

-In a large pot, cover the pork belly and salt with water by 2 inches.
-Bring to a boil, then reduce the heat to maintain a simmer and cook for 20 minutes.
-Drain the pork belly, transfer to a cutting board, and let cool slightly.
-Slice the pork belly into 2-inch squares then cut into 1⁄8-inch-thick slices.
+- In a large pot, cover the pork belly and salt with water by 2 inches.
+Bring to a boil, then lower the heat to maintain a simmer and cook for 20 minutes.
+Drain the pork belly, transfer to a cutting board, cool slightly, slice into 2-inch squares then cut into 1⁄8-inch-thick slices.

+- Heat a large wok over high heat.
+Working in batches, add the pork in a single layer and cook, flipping once, until golden brown, 5–6 minutes.
+Transfer the slices to a bowl and drain off all but 2 tablespoons of the rendered fat.
 Return the wok to high heat then add the leeks and cook, stirring, until they begin to wilt, about 3 minutes.
-Add the black beans and chile bean sauce, stir to incorporate, then stir in the reserved pork belly along with the Shaoxing wine, soy sauce, and sugar.
-Cook, stirring, until pork is warmed through and the sauce is thickened, about 3 minutes more.
-Scrape the pork belly and leaks into a serving bowl and serve while hot.
+Add the douchi and doubanjiang, stir to incorporate, then stir in the reserved pork belly and its reserved fat along with the wine, soy sauce, and sugar.
+Cook, stirring frequently, until the pork is warmed through and the sauce is thickened, about 3 minutes more.
+Scrape the pork belly and leeks into a serving bowl and serve hot.